glovving/studio-project/README.md

 When it is set to false: the background is removed, instead I have set a frameRate of 20, my bg objects [create_light() and create_bg()](##Background-code) functions are called 20 times a seconds, resulting in an animated, constantly drawing background.

+At this point I start playing song2, to fit the start of the second segment of the work.

 ```
 else{
   frameRate(20);